syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ### Splitting task at load time

-To split task at load time, we can define segment details in both hierarchical and self-referential way.
+To split task at load time, segment details can be defined in both hierarchical and self-referential way.
 Refer below link for more details.

 * [Split task at load time](./data-binding/#split-task)